 Ardrossan: The Last Great Estate on the Philadelphia Main Line

-Mega Sale!
-Save 28% on the Ardrossan: The Last Great Estate on the Philadelphia Main Line by Bauer and Dean at Birzula.
+Super Savings Item!
+Save 35% on the Ardrossan: The Last Great Estate on the Philadelphia Main Line by Bauer and Dean at Birzula.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 A unique and fascinating chronicle of the construction and furnishing of an early 20th-century country house, vividly brought to life by letters from

 - A unique and fascinating chronicle of the construction and furnishing of an early 20th-century country house, vividly brought to life by letters from the family archive